 Guide for Authors

-Authors should prepare their paper following the guidelines indicated below before submission to the JIEM.
+Authors should prepare their papers following the guidelines indicated below before submission to the JIEM.

 Articles must be written in clear and concise English.

 All files of the submitted manuscript should be provided in Microsoft Word format.
 Save the file in the native format of the word processor used.
 The text should be in single-column format.
 Keep the layout of the text as simple as possible.
 Do not use the word processor’s options to hyphenate words.
 However, do use boldface, italics, subscripts, superscripts, etc. Do not embed “graphically designed” equations or tables, but prepare these using the word processor’s facility.
 To avoid unnecessary errors, authors are advised to turn on the spelling function of their word processors.

 LaTex files can be used if an accompanying PDF document is provided.
 A PDF file as a single file type is not accepted.
 A PDF file must be accompanied by the source file.